rustyrussell/lightning-rfc/12-offer-encoding.md

       - MUST use the request's `amount` as the *base invoice amount*.
   - otherwise:
     - MUST fail the request if it does not contain `amount`.
     - MUST use the request `amount` as the *base invoice amount*.
-(Note: invoice amount can be further modiifed by recurrence below)
+(Note: invoice amount can be further modified by recurrence below)
   - if the offer had a `recurrence`:
     - MUST fail the request if there is no `recurrence_counter` field.
     - MUST fail the request if there is no `recurrence_signature` field.